christian3ferrer/web-sprint-challenge-advanced-css-and-intro-js/README.md

 So that users can plug in data and recieve different results based on the data given

-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array?.

 array.key